NOMAD MANIA

 The Master list in Nomad Mania has the following categories:

-Regions of the World: Each country is divided up into geographic areas to produce 1281 regions in the world – think the 50 states of the United States (but several have more than one region so there are 70 regions in the US), then add its territories (Porto Rico, Guam, US Virgin Islands etc) and often places of special interest that may be quite small (Galapagos Islands in Ecuador, Easter Island in Chile, Mt Athos and at least five island groups in Greece)
+• Regions of the World: Each country was divided up into geographic areas to produce 1281 regions in the world – think the 50 states of the United States (but several have more than one region so there are 70 regions in the US), then add its territories (Porto Rico, Guam, US Virgin Islands etc) and often places of special interest that may be quite small (Galapagos Islands in Ecuador, Easter Island in Chile, Mt Athos and at least five island groups in Greece).
+Reorganized and now with 1301 regions.

 • Countries in the United Nations – 193 – the ultimate goal is to see them all.

-• TCC – Travelers Century Club – another travel web site that some travelers use exclusively but inferior to Nomad Mania.
-Allows one to count a country if simply landing in an airport .
+• TCC – Travelers Century Club – another travel website that some travellers use exclusively but inferior to Nomad Mania.
+It allows one to count a country if landing at an airport 330.

 SERIES